codewithelmor/Dometrain-DL/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Teachable-dl is a Python-based downloader for downloading courses from the Teachable platform.
+Dometrain-DL is a Python-based downloader for downloading courses from the Dometrain platform.
 It provides a command-line interface for easily downloading course materials such as videos, slides, and other resources, allowing users to access course content offline at their own pace.
-With Teachable-dl, users can conveniently download and organize all course materials in a single location, enabling easy access and review of course content without the need for an active internet connection.
+With Dometrain-DL, users can conveniently download and organize all course materials in a single location, enabling easy access and review of course content without the need for an active internet connection.

 ⭐ `Star` this repository if you find it valuable and worth maintaining.